Activision Blizzard employees push back against leadership's lawsuit response

 Activision Blizzard’s position is not helped by two letters penned by former Blizzard leaders Mike Morhaine and Chris Metzen.
 Each of them apologized to employees who worked under them for at best, not noticing the problems, or at worst, enabling them.

+Current Blizzard president J. Allen Brack also apologized to employees last week in an internal letter.
+Confusingly, said letter was followed by another message from management doubling down on claims that the State's lawsuit is fradulent.

-Blizzard employees (who aren’t actively the focus of the lawsuit) have suddenly found themselves caught between their values and their leadership.
+Blizzard employees have suddenly found themselves caught between their values and their leadership.
 It’s one thing to find out your coworkers have been suffering at a company that you thought held higher standards, it’s another to watch your leadership viciously deny the allegations and spin-off their statement into a right-wing argument about California politics.

 You can read the full text of the open letter below: